-With regard to health of the animals containing IGAs, including the target animal safety requirements of 21 CFR 514.1(b)(8), we recommend that you submit data regarding whether the IGA or its expression product(s) cause any direct or indirect toxicity as well as any risk to human users or animals other than the target animal.
+For this section of the application, we recommend that you submit data regarding whether the IGA or its expression product(s) cause any toxicity as well as any risk to human users or animals other than the target animal.
 In general, we recommend that you compile and submit data and information addressing the health of these animals, which may include animal health and treatment records, growth rates, reproductive function, and behavior.
-In addition, as determined appropriate, we recommend that you submit data on the physiological status of the animals, including clinical chemistry, hematology, histopathology, and any post-mortem results.
+In addition, where appropriate, we recommend that you submit data on the physiological status of the animals, including clinical chemistry, hematology, histopathology, and any post-mortem results.
 We recommend that you collect data from generation(s) of animals or, in the event that animals are not propagated via breeding (e.g., somatic cell nuclear transfer), from alternative grouping(s) of animals as close as possible to those intended for use in commerce.